Functions

 Named arguments

-When calling a function, you can name one or more of its arguments.
-This may be helpful when a function has a large number of arguments, and it's difficult to associate a value with an argument, especially if it's a boolean or null
+You can name one or more of a function's arguments when calling it.
+This can be helpful when a function has many arguments and it's difficult to associate a value with an argument, especially if it's a boolean or null

 value.

-When you use named arguments in a function call, you can freely change the order they are listed in, and if you want to use their default values you can just leave them out altogether.
+When you use named arguments in a function call, you can freely change the order that they are listed in.
+If you want to use their default values, you can just leave these arguments out altogether.

 When calling this function, you don’t have to name all its arguments:

-You can skip all arguments with default values:
+You can skip all the ones with default values:

-You can skip some arguments with default values.
+You are also able to skip specific arguments with default values, rather than omitting them all.
 However, after the first skipped argument, you must name all subsequent arguments:

 You can pass a variable number of arguments (vararg